scottcarter/KinveyStress/README.md

 Notes:
 - Only a few fields respond to the setting for allowSparseFields.
 Search for this argument in AddressBook.m.
 - If random duplicates are allowed, they are created 5% of the time.
 This can be changed in AddressBook.m.
 Search for "NSUInteger percentage = 5"
-- Thumbnail images are created as text representations.
+- Thumbnails are created as text inside a JPEG image.

 ## Results